 These Mini Chocolate Cornflake Cakes are delicious crunchy and sweet little treats packed with dark chocolate.
-Made with 4 ingredients only with no refined sugar and ready in 15 minutes, these No Bake Chocolate Cornflakes Bites make the most addictive sweet snack both you and your kids will love!
+Made with 4 ingredients only with no refined sugar and ready in 15 minutes, these No Bake Chocolate Cornflakes Bites make the most satisfying sweet snack both you and your kids will love!

 Made with 4 ingredients only, these little cornflakes cakes are exactly what you need when you are looking for a quick fix to your sweet cravings.
 I simply love the combination of the super crunchy cornflakes with the intense dark chocolate taste!